Also known as the “Indian antelopes,” or “ black buck,” blackbucks are large mammals that live in several areas of Asia.

 Diet

-Because the Indian antelope eat plants, they are classified as herbivores.
-They can eat foods such as grass, mesquite, flowering plants, live oak, witch grass, and acacia trees.
+Because the Indian antelope eats plants, they are classified as herbivores.
+They can eat grass, mesquite, flowering plants, live oak, witch grass, and acacia trees.

-Blackbucks will slowly eat specific types of plants, depends on what they are presented with.
+Blackbucks will slowly eat specific types of plants, depending on what they are presented with.

 Domestication